ArashAh/version_control_workshop/part-2.md

     Open `demo.txt` and add: “Input to test-bar branch by admin from detached head state”, save the file.

     ```bash
-    git commit -a -m "commit from the detached head state"
+    git commit -a -m "commit from the detached head state" # add and commit with one command
     ```
-    ❓ Can you imagine a scenario where this functionality can be useful?
+    ❓16.
+Can you imagine a scenario where this functionality can be useful?
 23. **Switch Back to Main Branch:**
     ```bash
     git switch main
     ```
+    ❓17.
+Compare with step 21, did your checkout leave an trace?
+Did it change anything?

 ### [Back to first page](./README.md)